This episode of Bottom Line Faith features Sharon Pierce, President and CEO of The Villages.

-Adam: So I’m just curious, and we’ll get to the faith related questions very quickly with with Ray, but just you mentioned that the drug crisis heroin overdose affecting so many families, does that affect how you I guess what I’m trying to ask is do you have are you diving into the world of addiction and addiction drug counseling, in addition to what you do with kids and families?
+Adam: So I’m just curious, and we’ll get to the faith related questions very quickly with with Ray, but just you mentioned that the drug crisis, heroin overdose affecting so many families.
+Does that affect how you, I guess what I’m trying to ask is are you diving into the world of addiction and addiction drug counseling, in addition to what you do with kids and families?

-So you’re right, Adam, we have to know what that drug culture is doing to families and how we can best intervene and what kind of hope there is, for those who are addicted to a substance like, heroin, cocaine, or an opioid, to be able to fully recover.
+So you’re right, Adam, we have to know what that drug culture is doing to families and how we can best intervene and what kind of hope there is, for those who are addicted to a substance like heroin, cocaine, or an opioid, to be able to fully recover.
 Our juvenile judges are saying that they’re concerned that only about one in three of these children will ever be able to go back to their own family of origin.
-Which means that more than ever before The Villages is not only going to need foster families, we’re going to be desperately looking for forever families, as we call them adoptive families.
-And one of the things that we’re so proud about at The Villages that I and I know this would bless the Lord is that nine out of 10 children that The Villages serves in foster care are in only one family.
+Which means that more than ever before The Villages is not only going to need foster families, we’re going to be desperately looking for forever families, as we call them, adoptive families.
+And one of the things that we’re so proud about at The Villages, and I know this would bless the Lord, is that nine out of ten children that The Villages serves in foster care are in only one family.
 And then that’s not what you read about in the paper, or you hear about in the news.
 You hear about a child is in five, eight, fifteen foster homes.

 Adam: Great organization.
 Great, great cause and the website is villageskids.org villageskids.org If you’d like to learn more, or even donate.